yannicvlegel/node-p1-reader/README.md

 1.4.0
 - Exposing and calculating the datetime of the start of a LongPowerFailure
+- Added the 'reading-raw' event to retrieve the raw data (as a string) that was retrieved from the Smart Meter

 1.3.1
 - Added option to control the interval of the emulator mode via an option parameter